LorenMin107/AdventureMate/docs/tasks.md

 ## Summary

-**Fully Completed:** 4 out of 11 major features (Owner Portal, Admin Dashboard, Security, Logging System) **Partially Completed:** 3 out of 11 major features (Search/Filter, Reviews, Performance) **Not Implemented:** 4 out of 11 major features (Trip Planner, Weather Feed, Mobile App, Integrations)
+**Fully Completed:** 5 out of 11 major features (Owner Portal, Admin Dashboard, Security, Logging System, Trip Planner) **Partially Completed:** 4 out of 11 major features (Search/Filter, Reviews, Performance, Weather & Safety Feed) **Not Implemented:** 2 out of 11 major features (Mobile App, Integrations)

 ## Notes:

 - Logging system (backend & frontend) is now fully implemented and in use across the application.
+- JWT-based authentication is now fully implemented; all session-based authentication and legacy endpoints have been removed or redirected.
+- Weather integration is live: weather data is shown in campground detail pages and map popups.
+Safety feed and alerts are planned for future updates.
+- All new features must include structured logging and JWT-based authentication.
-- All tasks should include proper error handling and validation
+- All tasks should include proper error handling and validation.
-- Each feature should be mobile-responsive
+- Each feature should be mobile-responsive and accessible (WCAG 2.1).
-- Consider accessibility requirements (WCAG 2.1)
-- Implement proper logging and monitoring
-- Follow the existing code style and patterns
-- Add comprehensive tests for new features
+- Add comprehensive tests for new features.
+- Next priorities: real-time notifications, advanced search enhancements, and mobile app development.
+- See `WEATHER-FEATURE-README.md` for weather integration details and future enhancements.